- Home

 Energy and Financial Support from River Clyde Homes

-The team offers free, confidential advice and practical assistance to help tenants manage energy costs and maximise their income.
+The Finance Team offers free, confidential advice and practical assistance to help tenants manage energy costs and maximise their income.
 This includes fuel poverty guidance, energy saving advice, benefits and welfare checks, budgeting support and help with debt.
 They can also arrange emergency assistance such as Fuel Bank vouchers for customers on pre-payment meters, along with foodbank referrals where needed.

 Crucially, customers do not need to be in financial crisis to access support.
 Early engagement is encouraged, with staff able to help households identify available funding, apply for benefits, and improve their overall financial resilience before winter pressures hit.